Contextual Multi-Armed Bandit

 [4]:

-# define actions
+# define action model

 [5]: